 But I hate smoothies that are simply fruit based and leave you feeling hungry within 20 minutes.

 The solution?
 Lot’s of protein, fiber and healthy fats!
 This acai bowl is protein packed thanks to greek yogurt and protein powder.
-I love topping it off with some peanut butter protein granola and a drizzle of nut butter for extra protein.
+I love topping it off with some peanut butter protein granola or paleo granola and a drizzle of nut butter for extra protein.

 Acai bowls area specific type of smoothie bowl that featured frozen acai puree.
 Acai berries are packed with antioxidants and fiber.